grind-rip/system-design/system-design-interview/volume-1/chapter-01/README.md

 ## Message queue

-Using a message queue is a key strategy employed by many real-world distributed systems to decouple its components.
+Using a message queue is a key strategy employed by many real-world distributed systems to decouple their components.

 A message queue is a durable component, stored in memory, that supports asynchronous communication.
 It serves as a buffer and distributes asynchronous requests.